Born in Winnipeg

-As I was saying, music was dominating my life but then I also start driving and dating so School was a train wreck.
+As I was saying, music was dominating my life, but now I was also driving and dating, so School was a train wreck.

 The only teacher at TCI who appeared to give a damn about me was George Derenchuk. (pictured above)

 Mr. Derenchuk, a rookie teacher during our first class together, said, “Ok, I want the brains to the back, and I want Johns, Quail, and Ringach upfront with me.”

 We knew nothing about him, but apparently, he’d done his homework on us.

 Once we were up there, he said, “Ok, here’s the deal, if you jokers give me 20 minutes of your undivided attention at the beginning of each class, we’ll spend the next 20 minutes talkin’ football.”